We can learn from our children.

 The fourteen-year-old daughter had the confidence, hearty intention, and verve to throw that rock like an up-and-coming athlete.
 She was on a roll.
 And a little thrilled to be compared to Scottie’s 2013 champion Rachel Homan by neighboring curlers.

 I was the ‘lead’ cheerleader.
 (When I wasn’t on the ice distracting everyone with my conversation.)

 My husband was on his own as skip, and the final rock.

-Quickly my girls recognized my lack of curling theory, and prompted me in which direction to throw the rock.
+Quickly my girls recognized my lack of curling theory and prompted me in which direction to throw the rock.
 Or whether or not I was actually getting it past the hog line, or even anywhere near the house.
-They’d direct me in how to push myself out of the hack, how to hold the broom and what dad, the skip, was pointing at down at the other end.
+They’d direct me on how to push myself out of the hack, how to hold the broom, and what dad, the skip, was pointing at down at the other end.

-Waiting for our skip to meet us at the end, I told my eldest daughter: My favourite part of this weekend is not knowing as much as you guys.
+Waiting for our skip to meet us at the end, I told my eldest daughter: My favorite part of this weekend is not knowing as much as you guys.

 Eyes bugging out of her head, Really?

 Yup, it’s kinda nice not having to be the ringleader, the expert, or the educational director.
 You girls have a lot of knowledge to share and I am most glad to be learning from you.